AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Get the list contains address of deployed contracts.
+Get the list which contains address of deployed contracts.

 **Parameters:**